Watered-down patient visitation bill passes House but not Senate

 The bill went to the Senate for concurrence.
 Daniel said Wednesday he doesn’t approve the House revisions.
 Late Thursday night, 40 of the 46 senators voting rejected the House version.
 The bill died.

 The Senate version of S.B.
-730 didn’t align with federal rules, N.C.
-Health and Human Services Secretary Mandy Cohen told the House Health Committee last week.
+730 didn’t align with federal rules, N.C. health Secretary Mandy Cohen told the House Health Committee last week.
 S.B.
 730 was inconsistent with “conditions of participation” from the Centers for Medicaid and Medicare Services, the health department said.
 CMS rules allow hospitals to “adopt policies that restrict or limit visitors when clinically necessary and reasonable.”
 That includes infection control.

 The new version brings the bill into compliance, House Republicans and Democrats said Wednesday during floor debate.